adhusch/PaCER/docs/README.md

 Feel free to open an issue at [https://github.com/adhusch/PaCER](https://github.com/adhusch/PaCER) or drop a note to mail (at) andreashusch.de

 ### Literature
-A paper describing the algorithmic details of PaCER as well as reporting detailled accuracy analysis results on phantom and simulated data is currently in revision.
-It will be linked here after publication.
+A paper describing the algorithmic details of PaCER as well as reporting detailled accuracy analysis results on phantom and simulated data is accepted for publication in NeuroImage:Clinical.
+It is going to appear soon.

 ### Acknowledgement
 This work was made possible by a Aide à la Formation Recherche grant (AFR) to Andreas Husch by the Luxembourg National Research Fund (FNR).